 - Growing companies – A company is not defined as ‘large’ if its Corporation Tax profits do not exceed £10m and it was not ‘large’ in the previous year.

 A large company with a 12 month accounting period will pay tax in 4 equal instalments.
 These instalments are in months 7, 10, 13 and 16 following the start of the relevant accounting period.
 The actual payments are due 6 months and 13 days after the start of the accounting period, then 9 months and 13 days, then 12 months and 13 days and finally 15 months and 9 days after the start of the accounting period.

 There are special rules for growing companies and where an accounting period is for less than 12 months.

-For accounting periods starting on or after 1 April 2019, very large companies with annual profits of £20m or more will be required to pay CT in quarterly instalments in the third, sixth, ninth and twelfth months of their accounting period.
-Where a company is a member of a group, the £20m threshold will be divided by the number of companies in the group.
+For accounting periods starting on or after 1 April 2019, very large companies with annual profits of £20m are required to pay CT in quarterly instalments in the third, sixth, ninth and twelfth months of their accounting period.
+Where a company is a member of a group, the £20m threshold is divided by the number of companies in the group.

 Calculating quarterly payments

 As a number of the payments are due during the accounting period, a company is required to make an estimate of its current year tax liability by the 7th month of the accounting period.